JackShkifati28/BloodPressure-Device/README.md

 1. Agenda

-The case was developed as an extension to the main "The Pressure is On" project agenda to satisfy the three-person workload requirement.
-We rapid-prototyped a 3D-printable box case that would hold the Adafruit Circuit Playground Classic microcontroller, the Honeywell MPRLS0300YG00001BB  pressure sensor, and cables and other electrical components required to transform the blood pressure sensing device into a prototype of a robust, portable solution.
+The case was developed as an extension to the main "The Pressure is On" project agenda.
+I rapid-prototyped a 3D-printable boxcase that would hold the Adafruit Circuit Playground Classic microcontroller, theHoneywell MPRLS0300YG00001BB  pressure sensor, and cables and other electrical components required to transform the blood pressure sensing device into a prototype of a robust, portable solution.
 In the design's final iteration, the case holds all the wiring needed for the device's operation, and only needs the user to connect a USB cable to the exposed USB port on the Playground microcontroller.